aosterhage/xkcd-password-generator/README.md

 - The page is static with no external interaction.
 This means that when you generate a password its done in your web browser, on your computer.
 - I use the Web Crypto API (`crypto.getRandomValues()`) to generate cryptographically secure, random, indices for the word list.

-From a password security standpoint, its pretty good with the only downside I can think of:
+From a password security standpoint its pretty good.
+If you need something *very* secure you shouldn't be using a password / only a password.
-- Passwords are limited to 4 random words